-Configurations of the VPS, the use case, and the VPS units might change over time.
-Hence, there is the need for cognition (M-3).
+Due to reconfigurations of the VPS, the use case and the VPS units might change over time, hence there is the need for cognition (M-3).
 However, improvements should be directly applied to the VPS to reach the best performance, where automatic decisions (M-4) are needed.